FAQ: Frequently Asked Questions

 After my loved one passes how long will it take for Endswell to arrive?

-Like most funeral homes in the United States, Endswell works will local, reputable companies that specialize in transportation of the deceased.
+Like most funeral homes in the United States, Endswell works with local, reputable companies that specialize in transportation of the deceased.
 These companies have staff available 24/7 as well as the appropriate equipment necessary to transport the deceased.
 The typical arrival window is within 1-2 hours of your call, depending on traffic, the needs of the family, the location of your loved one or the release authorization requirements of a care facility.

 What will happen when Endswell leaves with my loved one’s body?